Supply and Demand….the Ongoing Story

-The smallest variation of the "same old news" is interesting.
-It is our hope that we are not taxing our readers sharing the nuisances of this market.
-The big headlines of 2005-2012 are gone, and we couldn't be happier.
-What is good for selling papers, is rarely good for a marketplace because, in fact, drama sells.
-So when you read the paper lately, and it is claiming alarming trends in our market - a healthy perspective must be maintained.
+As we live and breathe real estate, even the smallest variation of old news is interesting to us.
+The big headlines of 2005-2012 are long gone, and frankly we couldn't be happier.
+What is good for selling papers is rarely good for the marketplace as, drama sells.
+When you read the paper these days and it claims “alarming trends” in our market - suspicion should be maintained.
 The lack of headline news on real estate is not a bad thing and news should not be framed to make it so.

 The story for over a year now has been supply and demand shifts.
 For over a year, demand has receded to very low levels.
-It is understandable that this has created concern, especially after the marketplace had adapted to being a demand oriented marketplace with investors gobbling up inventory at every opportunity.
-At that time "normal" buyers were struggling to compete for properties as cash investors seemed to win every battle for a home.
+It is understandable this has created some concern, especially after the marketplace had “adapted” to being a demand oriented marketplace with investors gobbling up inventory at every opportunity.
+At that time "normal" buyers were struggling to compete for properties - as cash investors with hearty appetites, seemed to win every battle for a home.
 By 2013 the investor portion of the market began withering away - a positive sign in a recovering market.
-It is difficult to claim true recovery at the same time you are known for being one of the best bargains around.
+It is difficult to claim recovery at the same time you are known for being one of the best bargains around.
 Vultures rarely circle a healthy animal.
-So as the investor market returned, the small portion of the market demand looked pathetic and alarming.
+So, as the investor market returned, the small portion of the market demand looked anemic and alarming.
 The investor withdrawal exposed what true demand existed, a fact that was obscured in the distressed market.

 Here are some interesting numbers by real estate expert Michael Orr of the Cromford Report: "Approved home loans are the fuel that drives the housing market.
 The year 2000 was a relatively normal year for home loans.
 With roughly the same level of applications as in 2000, 15% more mortgage applications are being denied in 2014 than in 2000…."
 And…" The weighted credit score at origination for non-GSE loans stands at about 750.
 In 2006 it was 670."
 (GSE = Government Sponsored Enterprise, as in Fannie Mae & Freddie Mac)

+Alarming?
+Not really, just the counter balanced reaction to over-lending.
 As lenders only make money when they lend, eventually they will loosen their purse strings.
-It may take a year or two, but memories fade with time and the need to seek profit will likely show up - eventually.
+It may take a year or two, but memories fade with time and the need to seek profit will likely show up.